LJDevlin/LJDevlin.github.io/_pages/about.md

 Research interests
 ======
 <p align="justify"> My primary area of research is in Bayesian signal processing with a focus on Sequential Monte Carlo methods for static and time evolving problems.
-I am interested how these class of algorithms can be applied to distributed computing architectures and be used to solve difficult problems. </p>
+I am interested how these class of algorithms can be applied to distributed computing architectures. </p>

 **Current PhD students**
 * Harvinder Lehal - '_Developing Efficient Numerical Algorithms Using Fast Bayesian Random Forests_',  2022- Present